-$^{35}$ At the numerator, there is the average of public school wages at baseline (before the reform), while at the denominator there is the average of teaching skills in public schools under the counterfactual policy.
+&lt;sup>46At the numerator, there is the average of public school wages at baseline (before the reform), while at the denominator there is the average of teaching skills in public schools under the counterfactual policy. $M_b$ and $M_c$ are the set of municipal sector teachers at baseline and under the counterfactual reform, respectively. $n{M_b}$ and $n{M_c}$ are their cardinalities.

-$^{36}$ I translate the cutoff in terms of the model's teaching skills, using the known distributions of the university entry exam scores for the entire population and for teachers pre-reform.
-Specifically, in the population the 70th percentile corresponds to a score of 558.3.
+$^{47}$ I translate the cutoff in terms of the model's teaching skills, using the known distributions of the university entry exam scores for the entire population of test-takers and for teachers pre-reform.
+Specifically, in the population of test-takers the 70th percentile corresponds to a score of 558.3.
 Using the statistics in Bravo, Flores, Medrano, and Santiago (2010), I calculate that among public school teachers before the reform, this cutoff corresponds to the $41^{st}$ percentile of the distribution of entry exam scores.
 Assuming that teaching skills are monotonically increasing in the entry exam score, the $41^{st}$ percentile in the university entry exam corresponds to the $41^{st}$ percentile in the teaching skills distribution among public school teachers.
 From model simulations at baseline (pre-reform), I obtain the value of this cutoff in terms of teaching skills, and impose it as an entry requirement for teaching in all sectors in the policy simulations.
+These calculations are necessary because the percentile that defines the cutoff is defined with respect to the population of all test-takers, which is different from the population of potential teachers.
+Potential teachers have a college degree and have, on average, higher college entry exam scores than the population of all test-takers, which includes college dropouts.